 Fort Worth Fire Department Physical Ability Assessment

 - 1.5 mile walk/run (1.5MRW).
 The 1.5MRW is a timed event in which candidates run or walk (or a combination of the two) 1.5 miles around a defined track, as determined by the Fire department.
 This assessment is intended to measure aerobic fitness.
 Passing time: 13 minutes, 57 seconds – Pass/Fail only.
-This part of the assessment event was developed by the consulting firm of Morris & McDaniel.
+This assessment event was developed by the consulting firm of ARA Human Factors.

 End of Chapter 4

 Chapter 5: Minimum Standards for Entry-Level Positions in the Police Department

 All applicants must meet these standards and requirements as of the last date applications are accepted and subsequently throughout the selection process.